Robert Pakington: Life

 His murder was likely the first committed with a handgun in London.
 His murderer was never found, despite the "gret rewarde" which was offered for information.

 Pakington's murder was interpreted by Protestant reformers as martyrdom, and became a source of religious controversy.
 In 1545 the Protestant reformer John Bale suggested that "conservative bishops" were behind the murder.
 A similar suggestion was made in 1548 by Hall, who also attributed Pakington's death to the Catholic clergy.
 John Foxe, too, held the clergy responsible, but in the process of doing so proposed contradictory theories of the crime.
 In 1559 Foxe claimed that John Stokesley, a former Bishop of London "had paid a priest sixty gold coins to carry out the murder".
 However, in the 1563 edition of the Actes and Monuments Foxe stated that John Incent, a former Dean of St Paul's, had made a deathbed confession in which he admitted arranging for Pakington's murder.
 The Catholic apologist Nicholas Harpsfield accused Foxe of slandering Incent, and in the 1570 edition of the Actes and Monuments Foxe produced yet another theory, claiming that Pakington's murderer was an Italian.
 In their accounts of Pakington's death the chroniclers John Stow, Richard Grafton and Raphael Holinshed did not repeat Foxe's allegations, and Holinshed put forward an entirely different version of events, claiming that a felon hanged at Banbury had confessed on the gallows to Pakington's murder.

-By the time of his death Pakington was a "man of substance".
+By the time of his death, Pakington was a "man of substance".
 He had been assessed at 500 marks in the 1534 subsidy, and in 1535 had exported some 250 cloths to Antwerp.
 The cash bequests in his will amounted to over £300.
 According to Marshall, the wording of the will, which Pakington drew up on 23 November 1535, provides additional evidence of his sympathy for the Protestant Reformation.
 Moreover, the sermon at his funeral on 16 November was preached by the "Lutheran activist", Robert Barnes.

-Pakington was buried in St Pancras Church.
+Pakington was buried in St Pancras Church in Soper Lane, which was destroyed in the Great Fire of London in 1666 and not rebuilt.
 Stow states that a monument was erected there to his memory.
 According to the custom of the City of London his children became orphans in the care of the city; on 20 November 1537 the court of aldermen entrusted Pakington's son and heir, Thomas Pakington, to the custody of his grandfather, Sir John Baldwin.